about

 Welcome to Mez Dispenser: The occasional rants of a promiscuous endorser.

-Some of his favorite projects to date include the Downtown De-fence Project, the Professional Guest and the Pee-Wee Herman Picture Show, which featured members of Toronto’s indie rock community coming together to raise funds and awareness about bicycle advocacy in the city.
+Some of my favorite projects to date include the Downtown De-fence Project, the Professional Guest and the Pee-Wee Herman Picture Show, which featured members of Toronto’s indie rock community coming together to raise funds and awareness about bicycle advocacy in the city.

 * Thanks to Ryan McLaren for dreaming up the name “Mez Dispenser”.